 That could mean a website, an author’s page on Amazon and Goodreads.
 It could mean blogging and videos on YouTube, Instagram and TikTok.
 Lives on all platforms.
 Courses, programs, memberships, retreats and conferences.

 The secret to content strategies is that there’s no such thing as ‘A’ content strategy.

 There is usable and reusable content to suit your current strategic aims and goals.
-Your content needs to tell and sell your story, purpose and vision, and it needs to inspire and impact others to take action.
+Your content needs to tell and sell your story, transformational process, purpose and vision, and it needs to inspire and impact others to take action.

 Why authors are missing out by not utilising their book

 Words hold power.
 We need ideas and ways to inspire and motivate us daily.
 I read (listen on Audible) to lots of books, which inspire me to be a better person (non-fiction) and a better storyteller (fiction).

 Books are powerful.
 So much effort goes into writing a book.
 I can understand why an author runs out of steam once the launch has happened – if they get as far as launching.
 Perhaps they should have considered chunking their content and writing a little book or series of little books.

 Anyway… Marketing starts when the planning starts.
 This is when you can start to use your book to build your brand and reach the hearts of others.

 As an author, you will know that the best route to achieve your outcomes is through your own unique content and strategy.

 And I have no idea how many authors are using their books to raise their profiles.